VasileiosVal/golang-playground/README.md

 ## Golang Playground

-A branch that i created with a purpose of learning the Go language, by making small programs and experimenting with core features.
+A repo created with a purpose of learning the Go language, by making small programs and experimenting with core features.